 Slough School programming is free for students in grades K-college who live or attend schools within the Columbia Slough Watershed.
 We offer a wide variety of academic programs, including classroom lessons, field programs, and stewardship projects at sites along the Slough.
 Interested in working with us?
 Fill out this form!

 (such as a river, lake or slough)

-The Columbia Slough is 60 miles of lakes, wetlands and slow-moving channels in the southern floodplain of the Columbia River.
+The Columbia Slough includes 60 miles of lakes, wetlands, and slow-moving channels in the southern floodplain of the Columbia River.
 On this map, when water hits the ground anywhere in the green area, gravity takes it to the Columbia Slough.
 If your school is in the green area, you qualify for our programs!

 The Columbia Slough Watershed includes schools and communities in the St. John’s area, North Portland, and parts of Northeast Portland, Parkrose, North Gresham and Fairview.
 It reaches from Kelley Point Park in the west to Fairview Lake and the headwaters of Fairview Creek in the east; from Marine Drive in the north to the Alameda Ridge in the south.
 Slough School activities take place at field sites and classrooms across the watershed.

 Slough School is based out of the Council offices at the Whitaker Ponds Natural Area, at 7040 NE 47th Ave in Portland, Oregon.